Corridors of Power

 So far, this is one of the least active corridors, largely because after several meetings of a joint study group on the project, India and China have been unable to reach agreements on several points.
 One of the most important projects along this route is the construction of oil and gas pipelines through Myanmar, which provides China with another alternative to shipping its oil through the Malacca Strait.

 China-Central Asia-Western Asia

 By linking railway networks from China to the Mediterranean Sea, this economic corridor enhances the connectivity between China, Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Turkmenistan, Iran and Turkey.
 In addition to investing in rail, China is also developing roads and other infrastructure projects that could transform the economies of Central Asia, which only have limited trade relations at present.

 Each corridor presents different opportunities for trade and investment, whether it’s commodities moving through China-Mongolia-Russia, logistics along the Eurasian Land Bridge, infrastructure in Central Asia or Pakistan, or oil and gas through Southeast Asia.
-For Chinese and overseas companies looking to capitalise on the B&R initiative, understanding the characteristics of each corridor will be critical to capturing those opportunities.
+For Chinese and overseas companies looking to capitalise on the BRI, understanding the characteristics of each corridor will be critical to capturing those opportunities.